MatterMiners/condor-git-config/README.rst

     include command : condor-git-config https://git.mydomain.com/condor-repos/condor-configs.git

-.. note::  Any arguments in ``include command`` are passed directly to the program, without evoking a shell.
+.. note::  Any arguments in ``include command`` are passed directly to the program, without invoking a shell.
            This means that escapes and quotes required for passing arguments on the shell must **not** be used in the configuration.